NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

    - Go to [Pexels.com](https://www.pexels.com) and search for light background images.
    - Find something that you think will work with your Pet Store site and download it.
    - Rename this image to `Background.jpg` and also place it in the `assets/images` folder.

+## Coding Steps with AI

+Now let's start coding with the help of AI.

+### Let's start with the index.html steps

+#### Steps to ask AI

+1. **Add HTML Boilerplate with Web Page Title**
+   - **What to ask AI:**
+     Can you provide me with a detailed HTML boilerplate for a web page with a header, main content area, and footer, along with a linked CSS file, and title the page 'FlexGrids Pet Emporium'?
+Include an h1 tag in the header and a p tag in the main content area with a witty description for a pet store.
+This "witty description" should be a p tag with a class of "store-description".
+   - **Where to place the code:**
+     Copy the HTML boilerplate code provided by the AI and paste it into your `index.html` file.

+2. **Add Navigation Bar Code**
+   - **What to ask AI:**
+     Can you provide me with HTML code to add a navigation bar with "Login," "Our Locations," and "Contact Us" options to my existing HTML boilerplate?
+The nav bar will be a colored bar once I style it.
+   - **Where to place the code:**
+     - Open your `index.html` file.
+     - Locate the `<header>` tag in your `index.html` file.
+The `<header>` tag should be inside the `<body>` tags.
+     - Paste the copied navigation bar code between the `<body>` and the `<header>` tags.

+3. **Add Pet Image Boxes Section**
+   - **What to ask AI:**
+      Now that we have a navigation bar, let's add 12 boxes for the pet photos with cute pet names and short personality descriptions.
+Can you provide me with HTML code to add a section under the main content area with 12 image boxes for pet photos located in the assets/images folder?
+The photos are named Pet1.jpg to Pet12.jpg.
+Each box should have an image, a cute pet name, and a short personality description underneath.
+Please ensure the section uses a <section> tag with a class of "pet-gallery".
+   - **Where to place the code:**
+     - Open your `index.html` file.
+     - Locate the existing `<main>` tag in your `index.html` file.
+This tag should already contain the initial `<p>` tag with the business description.
+     - Paste all the copied pet image boxes `<section>` code directly below the existing `<p>` tag inside the `<main>`.
+This will ensure that the pet image boxes section appears right after the business description.

+4. **Add a Section for Location and Hours**
+   - **What to ask AI:**
+     Next, let's add a section for the location and hours.
+Can you provide me with HTML code to add a section for location and hours, including an address, phone number, and business hours?
+   - **Where to place the code:**
+     - Open your `index.html` file.
+     - Locate the existing `<footer>` tag in your `index.html` file.
+     - Paste the copied location and hours section code directly above the `<footer>` tag.

+*Now test your `index.html` file in the browser.
+You should see the skeleton of a web page coming together.
+Next, we can add some styling.*